Executive Condo Review - Is It A Good Investment Property?

 Financing of Resale Executive ECs

-Meanwhile, one interesting aspect of executive condos is that buyers of resale ECs are subjected to the Total Debt Servicing Ratio (TDSR) ruling when applying for housing loans.
-This is less stringent than the Mortgage Servicing Ratio (MSR) for new EC buyers.
+Meanwhile, one interesting aspect of executive condos is that buyers of resale ECs are subjected to the Total Debt Servicing Ratio (TDSR) ruling of 55% when applying for housing loans.
+This is less stringent than the Mortgage Servicing Ratio (MSR) of 30% for new EC buyers.
 In other words, buyers of resale ECs will be able to get more loan financing, thereby increasing the demand pool of property buyers.
 In turn, this will help to underpin the prices of ECs.

 Development of Regional Centres Benefits Executive Condos